python/mypy/README.md

 ----------------

 There is an experimental feature to generate coverage reports.
-To use this feature, you need to `pip install lxml`.
+To use this feature, you need to `pip install -U lxml`.
 This is an extension module and requires various library headers to install; on a Debian-derived system the command
   `apt-get install python3-dev libxml2-dev libxslt1-dev`